Gurusaran6/Bootcamp-Project/README.md

 The output can be checked by providing a string value to the program.
 Kindly run the program in google colab.
-I tried my best to keep the program short any changes required please let me know
+I tried my best to keep the program short any changes required please let me know Check the copy_of_hashing.ipynb file as this is the correct one.

 Thank you